Ante Pavelić: Genocide

 As leader of the Independent State of Croatia, Pavelić was the main instigator of the genocidal crimes committed in the NDH, and was responsible for a campaign of terror against Serbs, Jews, Roma and anti-Axis Croats and Bosniaks which included a network of concentration camps.
 Numerous testimonies from the Nuremberg Trials along with records in German, Italian and Austrian war archives bear witness to atrocities perpetrated against the civilian population.
+The NDH's racial policies greatly contributed to their rapid loss of control over Croatia as they fed the ranks of both the Chetniks and Partisans and caused even the Nazis to attempt to restrain Pavelić and his genocidal campaign.

 In terms of the proportion of the state population killed by its own government, the Pavelić regime was the most murderous in Europe after Stalin's Soviet Union, Hitler's Germany, and outside of Europe has only been exceeded by the Khmer Rouge in Cambodia and some genocides in African states.
 As the main instigator of the genocide, Pavelić was supported by his closest associate Eugen Dido Kvaternik and Minister of Interior Andrija Artuković, who were responsible for planning and organization, and Vjekoslav Luburić, who executed the orders.

 In late April 1941, Pavelić was interviewed by an Italian journalist, Alfio Russo.
 Pavelić stated that Serb rebels would be killed.
 In response, Russo asked him, "what if all Serbs rebel?"
 Pavelić answered, "We shall kill them all."
 Around this time the first mass atrocities occurred, the Gudovac, Veljun and Glina massacres, which were committed by groups of Ustaše under the direct command of Luburić.

 Serbian, Jewish, and Romani men, women, and children were hacked to death.
 Whole villages were razed and people driven into barns, which the Ustaše then set on fire.
 Synagogues were also destroyed, most notably, the main one in Zagreb, which was completely razed.
 General Edmund von Glaise-Horstenau reported to the German Army Command OKW on 28 June 1941.